alexandercerutti/Keytrash-Cleaner/README.md

 #####Description

 As many OS X users knows, when you delete "permanently" a file placed in a USB Key, it will still take up space.
-That's because Apple's OS creates an hidden folder called **.Trashes**.
-So, I made this script to fully empty **.Trashes** folder and fully delete deleted files.
+That's because the Apple's OS creates an hidden folder called **.Trashes** that is linked to OS X trash folder on usb connection: to delete those files, you have to empty the main mac trash.
+I don't like this way, so I made this script to let a fully emptying of that **.Trashes** folder and fully delete 'deleted' files.

 #####Instructions